Connaxio/servo-valve/README.md

 # Servo-Valve
 This is a fully parametric 3D printed fixture that allows to open and close a ball valve with a servo motor.
 Designed with FreeCAD to be sturdy and easy to assemble.
+Compared to solenoid valves, this kind of valve requires much less current to operate, can be turned off when not in use, and works reliably on a 5 Volts supply, making it ideal for embedded projects.

 ![iso view](images/iso_view.jpg)
 ![3d view](images/3d.png)